gkalomalos/ERA_projects_SWORD/README.md

    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

    # Or using Conda
-   conda create --name climadera python=3.11 conda activate climadera
+   conda create --name riskwise python=3.11 conda activate riskwise

    # Or using the prebuilt Conda environment
    conda env create -f requirements/environment.yml